finos/greenkey-intercom-sdk/README.md

 See the [example projects](examples/) for the constants to set accordingly.

-You are now ready to begin using the GreenKey Voice SDK!
+You are now ready to begin using the GreenKey Intercom SDK!

 ## Learning